testerfindings/testerfindings/README.md

 - 👋 Hi, I’m @testerfindings
-- 👀 I’m interested in APITesting and PYTHON
+- 👀 I’m interested in APITesting with SQL and PYTHON
-- 🌱 I’m currently learning PYTHON
+- 🌱 I’m currently learning PYTHON to implement with SQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python with SQL projects
 - 📫 How to reach me ...

 <!---